gyepisam/redux/README.md

 Assuming Go is installed (and your GOPATH is a single directory), the commands:

-    $ go get github.com/gyepisam/redux
+    $ go get github.com/gyepisam/redux/redux
-    $ cd $GOPATH/src/github.com/gyepisam/redux
-    $ sh @all.do
-    $ sudo bin/redo @install
+    $ sudo $(echo $GOPATH | cut -f1 -d:)/src/github.com/gyepisam/redux/install

-will fetch, build and install redux to the default location of /usr/local/bin, with man pages in /usr/local/man/man1.
+will fetch, build and install redux and associated links to the default bin directory in $GOPATH, with man pages in /usr/local/man/man1.

+Change the MANDIR environment variables to install to other locations like so:

-    $ export DESTDIR=/some/other/path/bin MANDIR=/some/other/path/man/man1
+    $ sudo env MANDIR=/some/other/path/man/man1 \
+           $(echo $GOPATH | cut -f1 -d:)/src/github.com/gyepisam/redux/install

+If you prefer to install the binary in a different directory, you need to run go build:

+    $ go build -o /some/other/path/bin/redux github.com/gyepisam/redux/redux
-    $ sudo bin/redo @install
+    $ sudo $(echo $GOPATH | cut -f1 -d:)/src/github.com/gyepisam/redux/install /some/other/path/bin/redux

-The @install target installs a single multi-call binary named redux, along with symlinks for the following commands
+The installation is overly complicated because the go tool only installs a single package.
+At some point, I will add an `install` command to redux...

+redux supports the following commands:

        init -- Creates or reinitializes one or more redo root directories.